Front Page

 By Carol Tiebout

-We traded Harvey Wallbangers, Velvet Hammers, and straight-up tequila, kicked
+We traded Harvey Wallbangers, Velvet Hammers, and straight-up tequila,

-Nixon and Agnew around and came up with a board game
+kicked Nixon and Agnew around and came up with a board game

 about Camp David that would use lacquered walnut shells and peas as markers.

-When the acid slid in, clipping all the edges in clear light, we fell out into
+When the acid slid in, clipping all the edges in clear light, we fell out

-cool fog that wrapped the curbs and thinned under the lamps
+points of cool fog that wrapped the curbs and thinned under the lamps

 into a series of three-foot worlds.
-A drunk appeared below us, limbs curled up waving
+A drunk appeared below us, limbs curled up

-still holding the comfort of the sea.
+granite while still holding the comfort of the sea.
 He looked up at me

 with baby-kissed blue eyes and asked, “Are you an angel?”
 I thought for a moment